isabella232/advertising-cloud.en/help/dsp/campaign-management/campaigns/campaign-duplicate.md

 * Optionally duplicate the original packages and placements
 * Modify the flight dates of the new campaign

+See "[What's Not Duplicated](#campaign-not-duplicated)" for a list of placement settings that aren't duplicated.

 1. In the main menu, click **Campaigns**.
 1. Next to the campaign name, click  **... > Duplicate**.
 1. Specify the new campaign settings: